Factor Investing Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Factor investing calculator estimates expected returns using Fama- factor model: Expected Return = β × Market Return + Value Loading × Value Premium + Size Loading × Size Premium + Alpha.
+Factor investing calculator estimates expected returns using Fama-French factor model: Expected Return = β × Market Return + Value Loading × Value Premium + Size Loading × Size Premium + Alpha.
 Captures returns beyond simple market exposure (beta) - small-cap and value stocks historically outperform with higher loadings.

 Example: market return 7%, beta 1.0 (matches market), value loading 0.5, value premium 3%, size loading 0.3, size premium 2%.
 Expected return = 7% + (0.5 × 3%) + (0.3 × 2%) + 0% alpha = 9.1%.
 Tilting toward value and small-cap factors adds 2.1% expected annual return.

-Major factors (Fama- 3-factor + momentum + quality + low-vol): (1) Market (beta), (2) Value (book-to-market), (3) Size (small-cap premium), (4) Momentum (winners keep winning), (5) Quality (high ROE), (6) Low Volatility (low-vol stocks beat high-vol).
-Smart beta ETFs offer factor exposure cheaply (0.10-0.30%).
-Five Factor Model now standard academic framework.
-Real factor premiums lower than historical (~1-3% vs 3-5% backtests).
+Major factors (the Fama-French 3-factor model plus momentum, quality, and low-vol): (1) Market (beta), (2) Value (book-to-market), (3) Size (small-cap premium), (4) Momentum (winners keep winning), (5) Quality (high ROE), (6) Low Volatility (low-vol stocks beat high-vol).
+Smart-beta ETFs offer factor exposure relatively cheaply, typically at low expense ratios.
+The five-factor model is now a standard academic framework.
+Academic studies have generally found realised factor premiums smaller than early backtests suggested.

 Quick example